Office

 We recognize the impact of sexual harassment in the workplace on the personal and professional lives of many.
 Our women-led law firm is working to change broken systems, allowing employees to get justice for their pain and suffering.

-Court cases often settle out of court.
+Many cases settle without going to trial.
 This is because employers have an incentive to resolve complaints against an alleged harasser as quickly as possible to maintain the working environment for the employee(s) who are experiencing sexual harassment.

 But, if needed, we will pursue maximum compensation for your claim in court.
 If you trust us with your case, we will relentlessly fight for the compensation you deserve.
 Here's our guide on reporting sexual harassment at work that provides additional information on your options.